duoduoxw99/Evil-Zotero/README.md

-## Zotero Agent
+# Zotero Agent

-An experimental interface for reading academic papers with AI.
+> An experimental interface for reading academic papers with AI.

-Read papers like an angel.
-Or like a devil.
+## Read like an angel — or like a devil.

+Most tools help you *understand* a paper.
+Zotero Agent helps you *interpret* it.

 Every paper says something.
 Some papers also *mean* something.

-Zotero Agent helps you read both.
+Zotero Agent lets you read both.

+---

+## 🧠 How it works

 By selecting passages directly from a PDF, you can generate insights that reveal: